 Many people today, Christian and non-Christian, have been swept up by a New Age belief structure known as “the law of attraction.”
 It is also called, “The Secret.”
 It whispers, “Believe it and you will achieve it.”
 It tells you that whatever you set your mind on, it will surely come to you.
 If you set your mind on coffee, before you know it, a co-worker is bringing you that steaming cuppa’ joe.
-Thus, “law of attraction” proves itself true in your life.
+Thus, “the law of attraction” proves itself true in your life.
 This heresy is a dangerous smokescreen that lures believers away from biblical worship, prayer, and theology, and into New Age practices.
-It has many names–“The Secret,” “the power of positive thinking,” “the law of attraction.”
+It has many names: “The Secret,” “the power of positive thinking,” “the law of attraction.”
 But it is all one big superstition.

 If you would like more information on “the law of attraction” I recommend this link for further insight.

 Because so much of the Word of Faith movement and the prosperity gospel borrow from New Age practices, it is no wonder we are witnessing “the law of attraction” creeping its way into Christian prayer lives.
 We see it specifically with affirmative prayer, also known as “name it claim it,” or “positive confession.”
 Affirmative prayer is no different from rubbing a lamp and making your wish.
 The goal of affirmative prayer is to set your mind, positively, on the thing you desire.
 The prayers start something like this, “I’m believing God for [insert wish here.]”